 - Hand Lettering Essentials for Beginners

 Staff Picks are another great way to find courses.
 These are handpicked classes that meet the high standards set by editors.
-Check out the full list here, but there are one or two new courses picked every week.
+You can check out the full list here, but keep in mind that there are one or two new courses picked every week.

 Best Skillshare teachers

-Another great way to select good courses is by teacher.
+Another great way to select the best courses is by teacher.
 Since so much of Skillshare classes (or any classes, really) depends on the instructor, following some of the best teachers on the platform is a must.

 There isn’t a list of the top Skillshare teachers anywhere that I could find, so I put together this list of a few of my favorites to help you get started.
 All of them have many courses available, but I’ve also listed their main topics.
 Just click the name to see their full list of classes!